Live like a dolphin:

 The dolphin is the animal with which serial entrepreneur Floris Koumans identifies.
 Artist Tim Boin made one especially for him.
 And another one.
 And that led to further collaboration.

 After high school, Floris Koumans (53) had two options, either employed or studied.
-But because he didn’t want one and couldn’t do the other, he left for Paros, in the Aegean Sea.
+But because he didn’t want either and couldn’t pursue the other, he left for Paros in the Aegean Sea.
 I became a poverty-stricken fisherman on a Greek island.
 Lying in a bay near a campfire – it was March – he thought he had been happiest as a child when he could build huts and think of new things.
 Suddenly he knew: He had to become an entrepreneur.
 Setting up innovative businesses, and when they were up and running, starting the next one.
 That’s how he could make his dreams come true.

 Koumans returned to the Netherlands and set up his first company to develop an alternative to antibiotics.
 I come from a medical family; on both the father’s and the mother’s side there are generations of doctors.
 I wanted to make the world a better place’, explains Koumans in his farm in the Green Heart.
 ‘Everybody declared me crazy.
 Now millions of products are sold all over the world every year.’

-While his empire with the name Orange Pearl grew steadily to a total of 18 companies operating all over the world, he regularly returned to Paros with his Greek wife and their five children.
+While his empire, named Orange Pearl, steadily grew to include 18 companies operating worldwide, he regularly returned to Paros with his Greek wife and their five children.
 Also to go out to sea again with his fishing friends.
 Then I heard “whoem” and saw from a distance how they threw sticks of dynamite between a group of dolphins.
 As a fisherman, I myself had also been troubled by dolphins tearing your nets to pieces.
-They cause great damage.’This experience led to yet another company in his group, SaveWave, which among other things produces transmitters to use sound to keep the dolphins away from the nets.
+They cause great damage.’
+This experience led to yet another company in his group, SaveWave, which among other things produces transmitters to use sound to keep the dolphins away from the nets.

 The dolphin is Koumans’ spirit animal, he says, the animal with which he identifies.
 He also has one tattooed on his arm.
 ‘Got it from my wife at the birth of my eldest son.
 I want to live like a dolphin: free, intelligent, social, happy, playful.’
-That his favorite work of art is a dolphin will not surprise you.
+That his favourite work of art is a dolphin will not surprise you.
 He has two, both by artist Tim Boin.
 He remembers them from the days when they lived in the centre of Delft.
-‘Tim was a very talented guy from the neighborhood.’
+‘Tim was a very talented guy from the neighbourhood.’

 Geometry of life